-UPDATE: As of 1 July 2018, the Federal Parliament has passed law that will extend goods and services tax (GST) to low value imports of physical goods imported by consumers - click here for more information.
+UPDATE: As of 1 July 2018, the Federal Parliament has passed laws that will extend goods and services tax (GST) to low-value imports of physical goods imported by consumers - click here for more information.

 Shopping for a camera online?
 Chances are you’ve come across the term “grey market” or “parallel import” and may be wondering what that really means.
 As always, we're here to help.

 We’ve all come across this when searching for products online, (‘grey market’ doesn’t just apply to cameras but all sorts of other products) so we’ve put together a summary of all the info you need to know.

 Here’s why you need to be cautious about buying grey market items:

 Grey market products refer to any product that is not imported or exported through the official distribution channel.
 This means that the retailer does not have specific permission from the manufacturer to sell the product in the Australian marketplace.
 It is not illegal to purchase any grey market products; however, you do need to be aware of the risks associated with these items.

 *It’s worth noting that grey market stock can be sold online, over the phone or even in person at a physical store with a shop-front.

 What's CameraPro's approach?

 CameraPro carries exclusively Australian stock products, which means that all of our products are sourced from the authorised distributor or manufacturer in Australia.
 For you, this means peace of mind knowing that you are fully covered by the manufacturer's warranty in Australia, as well as being covered by the Australian Consumer Law should any issues arise with your purchase.